-The Anne Arundel County Action Plan for Local Fiscal Year 2022 describes how the County plans to expend its federal housing and community development resources from July 1, 2021 to June 30, 2022.
-This Action Plan establishes how the County will address the needs and achieve the goals as stated in the Anne Arundel County Consolidated Plan: FY 2021 - FY 2025.
+The Anne Arundel County Annual Action Plan for Local Fiscal Year 2023 describes how the County plans to expend its federal housing and community development resources from July 1,

+2022 to June 30, 2023.
+This Action Plan also establishes how the County will address the needs and achieve the goals as stated in the Anne Arundel County Consolidated Plan: FY 2021 - FY 2025.

-During Local Fiscal Year 2022, approximately \$32,287,802 in federal resources (including local funds) is planned for allocation to housing and community development activities in Anne Arundel County.
-These funds, outlined in detail herein, are a combination of entitlement grants, program income, required local match dollars, Federal Fiscal Year 2020 Continuum of Care award funds, Housing Choice Voucher funds, and estimated Housing Counseling Grant funds.
-Additionally, four affordable housing developers have successfully applied for Low Income Housing Tax Credits (LIHTC) for four multi-family projects.
+During Local Fiscal Year 2023, approximately \$34,716,481 in federal resources (including local funds) will be allocated to housing and community development activities in Anne Arundel County.
+These monies, outlined in detail herein, are a combination of entitlement grants, program income, required local match dollars, Federal Fiscal Year 2021 Continuum of Care award funds, Housing Choice Voucher funds, and estimated Housing Counseling Grant funds.
+Additionally, four affordable housing developers were allocated Low Income Housing Tax Credits (LIHTC) for four multi-family projects.
+Combined, these projects will bring millions of equity into the County for affordable housing.

 ACDS administers the majority of these federal funds on behalf of the County and works closely with other County agencies, State agencies and nonprofit providers.
-On behalf of the County, the Housing Commission administers and manages Public Housing funds and the Housing Choice Voucher Program.
+In addition, the Housing Commission administers/manages public housing funds and the Housing Choice Voucher Program on behalf of the County.